ChrisPoche/Tockler-Time-Parser/README.md

 - Add show row count to local storage
 - Default Save Location
   - Currently set to download to Desktop, but allow user to set preferred location from dropdown, keep in local storage
+  - Default Apps
+- Save details with tags and checked in SQLite file
+  - If rows counts differ compile difference between Tockler records and Time Parser

+Reports

+- Add report builder and export functionality
+- Click to compile stats across multiple dates for report
+  - If loading them in from csv group by user

 ### To Do List

 - Draw newly added/removed tags to other tables
 - Editing auto-tag value finds existing filter, updates tags object and redraws tables
+- Add app.user to the export file name

 ### Defects